Undergraduate Academic Program

 California high school seniors who have been admitted to UCSC must take the systemwide UC Analytical Writing Placement Examination, given in May, unless they have already satisfied the requirement.

 Every candidate for a bachelor’s degree must be registered at UCSC for a minimum of three terms.
-(A term is a fall, winter, or spring quarter in which a student completes 6 or more credits.
-Each UCSC Summer Session in which you complete at least 2 credits is the equivalent of half a term’s residence.)
-In addition, of the final 45 quarter credits, 35 must be in regular courses of instruction that you have taken as a registered student at UCSC.
+In addition, of the final 45 quarter credits, 35 must be in regular courses of instruction that you have taken as a registered student at UCSC (including during the summer session).
 Courses taken through University Extension or the Intercampus Visitor Program do not constitute regular courses and therefore do not satisfy residence requirements.